lanjoni/cpp-projects-bsi/README.md

 # C++ Projects BSI (2022)

-✨ A repository for my CPP college exercises!
+✨ A repository for my C++ college exercises!